intuit/wMLM/README.md

-# Improving factual knowledge in PLM weighted MLM
+# Improving factual knowledge in Language Models

-This repository contains the pre-training code for a knowledge enhanced language model.
+This repository contains the pre-training code for the EACL 2023 paper "Unsupervised Improvement of Factual Knowledge in Language Models".

 ## Installation